Business support for rates

 A ratepayer is normally liable for the full non-domestic rate whether a property is wholly occupied or only partly occupied.
 However, where a property is partly occupied for a short time, the local authority can provide relief from business rates.

-Applications should be made in writing and include plans of the property showing the unoccupied part .
-On application we will arrange for a Council inspector to visit your premises to determine if you would qualify.
+Applications should be made in writing and include plans of the property showing the unoccupied part.
+Upon application, we will arrange for a Council inspector to visit your premises to determine if you would qualify.

 If you are entitled to the relief, a letter will be sent to the Valuation Office.
 The Valuation Office will then determine rateable values for both the occupied and unoccupied parts.

-Whilst awaiting for your application to be processed, your current rates are due and payable.
+Whilst waiting for your application to be processed, your current rates are still due and payable.